tocco/tocco-docs/devops/business_services/new_customer.rst

 ^^^^^^^^^^^^^^^^^

 Add the new databases to the `VSHN git Repository`_.
-The database will automatically be created after a few minutes.
+The database will be created automatically.
+This can take up to 40 minutes.

 .. _VSHN Git Repository: https://git.vshn.net/tocco/tocco_hieradata/edit/master/database/master.yaml

 | Use the same password for both databases of the installation
-| This password is also used to setup OpenShift.
+| This password needs to be used as DB_PASS parameter to oc process later on.
 | Generate a db password:

 .. code-block:: bash